[Editor’s note: “The Top 15 Stocks to Buy in 2020” is regularly updated to include the most relevant information available.]

-Coronavirus fears have since paused the rally, because Square has broad exposure to small retail businesses, many of whom have taken a huge sales hit amid the coronavirus pandemic, and some of whom are at risk of insolvency.
+Coronavirus fears paused the rally, because Square has broad exposure to small retail businesses, many of whom took a huge sales hit amid the coronavirus pandemic, and some of whom are at risk of insolvency.

-But, the U.S. government’s multi-trillion stimulus bill will help those small businesses weather this downturn.
+But, the U.S. government’s multi-trillion stimulus bill has helped those small businesses weather this downturn.
 Further, Square just reported earnings which underscore that, through its various digital services like Cash App and Square Online, the company is weathering this downturn with impressive resilience.
 Perhaps more importantly, the U.S. economy is gradually re-opening, and Square’s growth trends should only improve going forward.

 Stocks to Buy 2020: The Trade Desk (TTD)

 Programmatic advertising leader The Trade Desk has posted huge returns over the past several years.
 At the start of this year, I believed that 2020 wouldn’t break this cycle of big returns.

 So far, it hasn’t.
 TTD stock is up 56% year-to-date, despite the coronavirus pandemic killing consumer spending and brand advertising.

 The resilience in TTD stock speaks to the strength of the underlying data-driven advertising growth narrative.